Rexant-b2k/space_arcade/README.md

 | Dillinger    | [Dillinger.io]  |

 ## Version history
-v0.1a (current) - Base gameplay, initial refactoring of code [08.09.2023]
+v0.2a (current) - Lasers are not belongs ships anymore.
+Now if you defeat an enemy - his laser will still go on (previously - dissapered with the ship).
+Tech: Classes inheratances and global change to OOP approach. v0.1a - Base gameplay, initial refactoring of code [08.09.2023]

 ## Authors
 [Sergei Baryshevskii](https://www.linkedin.com/in/barysecho/)